Flavoured/UE4_CODE_DUMP/ArcLaunching/README.md

 ##Setup

 1. Add the functions to your project.
-2. Go through the .h and .cpp files and replace ClassName with the classes name.
+2. Replace ClassName with the name of the class the function is placed in.

 ##Implementation

-1. Add the following line to the header file of the object that needs a health component.

-	UHealthComponent HealthComponent;

-2. Add the following line to the constructor in the cpp file of the object that needs a health component.

-	HealthComponent = CreateDefaultSubobject<UHealthComponent>(this, TEXT("HealthComponent"));

-3. Call AmmoComponent->Fire(); when you are shooting.
+Call LaunchNewObjectTowardsLocation when you want to spawn a new object and launch it immediatly

-4. Call AmmoComponent->Reload(); when you want to reload.
+Call LaunchObjectTowardsLocation when you have an already existing object that you want to launch

-This Health Component contains 1 blueprint assignable event that is called OnHealthDepleted which triggers when health reaches zero

-##Useful extra functions:

-__GetHealthPercent()__ - Returns 0-1 value for the amount of health left __( Useful for HUDS and progress bars )__.

-__IsDepleted()__ - Returns true if you have 0 health or less.